syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 kubectl get all --selector=type=Website
 ```

 If you return to the `Run Shell` tab you will see a large set of error messages and stack traces in the operator logs.

-Something similar to:
+This time the errors will look similar to:
 ```
 ERROR   Reconciler error        {"controller": "website", ... "error": "Website.kubecon.my.domain \"website-sample\" not found"}
 sigs.k8s.io/controller-runtime/...